SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

 \subsection{Main instruments: De Giorgi's method, Trotter's theorem and compensated compactness estimates}

-Since the drift $c$ satisfying \eqref{fbd_cond_gen} is in general distribution-valued ($c=b+q$) we actually have to give a proper meaning to term $c(X_s)$ in SDE \eqref{sde2}.
+Since the drift $c$ satisfying \eqref{fbd_cond_gen} is in general distribution-valued ($c=b+q$) we have to give a proper meaning to term $c(X_s)$ in SDE \eqref{sde2}.
 We will do it in two ways:

--- Theorem \ref{thm2}(\textit{iv}): At the level of the martingale problem and with the It\^{o} expansion, we have to define $(c\cdot \nabla v)(X_s)$ for suitable test functions.
+(a) Theorem \ref{thm2}(\textit{iii}): At the level of the martingale problem and with the It\^{o} expansion, we have to define $(c\cdot \nabla v)(X_s)$ for suitable test functions.
 The usual test functions in $C_c^\infty$ cannot be used, but it is still possible to find a sufficiently rich space of test functions (in particular, dense in $C_\infty$; see notations in Section \ref{notations_sect}) that will give us a continuous martingale.
-In fact, this space of test functions will be the domain of the generator $\Lambda \supset -\Delta + c \cdot \nabla$ of a strongly continuous Feller semigroup in $C_\infty$.
+In fact, this space of test functions will be the domain of the Feller generator $\Lambda \supset -\Delta + c \cdot \nabla$.

--- Theorem \ref{thm2}(\textit{v}): By constructing the ``limiting drift'' process (called ``formal dynamics'' in \cite{CM}) for disperse initial data, assuming $\delta<1$.
+(b) Theorem \ref{thm2}(\textit{iv}): By constructing the ``limiting drift'' process (called ``formal dynamics'' in \cite{CM}) for disperse initial data, assuming $\delta<1$.
 This is a result of Bass-Chen type \cite{BC}, see also Zhang-Zhao \cite{ZZ2}, Chaudru de Raynal-Menozzi \cite{CM} and Hao-Zhang \cite{HZ} who have similar results.
 The proof will use convergence of the martingale solutions of the approximating SDEs \eqref{sde2_approx} that will follow as a by-product of (a).

 To construct the sought Feller semigroup, we will have to employ some deep results from the operator theory, the theory of PDEs and harmonic analysis:

 \begin{enumerate} \item[--] Trotter's approximation theorem,